You might have been going through a consistent open drop rate with the email marketing that brought you here.

 One of the best email marketing practices to assure your emails do not end up in the spam folder is using a recognizable sender name.

-Using a personal name gives the email more authenticity and personalization, definitely puts it off the spam radar.
+Using a personal name gives the email more authenticity and personalization, which definitely puts it off the spam radar.

 Both names, especially the brand name, make your email familiar and recognizable.

-The goal here is when you send your emails to your subscriber they must know who you are and when they subscribed to you.
+The goal here is when you send your emails to your subscriber, they must know who you are and when they subscribed to you.

 So, their decision most of the time is based on the ‘from’ section of the email.

-In fact, according to a study conducted by Finances Online, 45% of recipients click spam based solely on the ‘from’ section including name and email address.
+In fact, according to a study conducted by Finances Online, 45% of recipients click spam based solely on the ‘from’ section, including name and email address.

 So make sure your name and email address are according to the brand.

 Not to mention, Email Service Providers (ESPs) are also paying attention to the ‘from’ field of the sent emails.

 This is because spam filtration technology also filters on the basis of the reputation of the source of the email, such as domain and IP address.